Stephen-SMJ/LLamaCare/README.md

-# LLamaCare
+# LlamaCare
-LLamaCare is a large medical language model designed for healthcare knowledge sharing.
+LlamaCare is a large medical language model designed for healthcare knowledge sharing.
 This is the official repository of Paper: 《LlamaCare: A Large Medical Language Model for Enhancing Healthcare Knowledge Sharing》